-The hotel is situated on the edge of Llechryd village accessed via a long tarmac driveway off the highway.
-The hotel is surrounded by its own land of around 7 acres with plenty of parking space for guests to the front of the hotel.
+The property is situated on the edge of Llechryd village accessed via a long tarmac driveway off the highway.
+The property is surrounded by its own land of around 7 acres with plenty of parking space for the potential apartment owners.

 The larger towns of Cardigan and Newcastle Emlyn are some 10 - 15 drivetime away with the nearest beaches being at Poppit Sands and Aberporth.